Using the Summit

 General and preemptable access for all Summit users¶

-All Summit users, including condo contributors, can submit jobs to either general-access (e.g.,
+All Summit users, including condo contributors, can run jobs to either general-access (e.g.,

 ssky) partitions or preemptable (e.g.,

 ssky partition will not be preempted, but are limited to the five general-access nodes.
-Jobs submitted to the
+Jobs using the

 ssky-preemptable partition may run on any

-ssky node, but are subject to being preempted by a job submitted by a condo contributor, as described above.
+ssky node, but are subject to being preempted by a job from a condo contributor, as described above.

 ssky, users would simply change the “partition” flag in their job script or interactive job command to either